-Registrants must perform procedures, including authorized acts, only while engaging in the practice of medical radiation and imaging technology.
+Members must perform procedures, including authorized acts, only in the course of engaging in the practice of medical radiation and imaging technology.

-The scope of practice statement for the profession under the Medical Radiation and Imaging Technology Act, 2017 is as follows:
+The scope of practice statement for the profession under the Medical Radiation Technology Act is as follows:

-"The practice of medical radiation and imaging technology is the use of ionizing radiation, electromagnetism, soundwaves, and other prescribed forms of energy for the purposes of diagnostic or therapeutic procedures, the evaluation of images and data relating to the procedures, and the assessment of an individual before, during, and after the procedures."
+"The practice of medical radiation [and imaging] technology is the use of ionizing radiation, electromagnetism [soundwaves] and other prescribed forms of energy for the purposes of diagnostic or therapeutic procedures, the evaluation of images and data relating to the procedures and the assessment of an individual before, during and after the procedures."